BearBoss-Zheng/SpringInAction6_Note/Spring.md

 }
 ```

 To declare this as a JPA entity, Ingredient must be annotated with `@Entity`.
 And its `id` property must be annotated with `@Id` to designate it as the property that will uniquely identify the entity in the database.
-Note that this `@Id` annotation is the JPA variety from the `javax.persistence package`, as opposed to the `@Id `provided by Spring Datain the `org.springframework.data.annotation` package.
+Note that this `@Id` annotation is the JPA variety from the `javax.persistence package`, as opposed to the `@Id `provided by Spring Data JDB in the `org.springframework.data.annotation` package.

 `@RequiredArgsConstructor` --- The `@Data` annotation implicitly adds a required arguments constructor, but when a `@NoArgsConstructor` is used, that constructor is removed.
 An explicit `@RequiredArgsConstructor` ensures that you’ll still have a required arguments constructor, in addition to the private noarguments constructor.